TF-Hafnium/hafnium/docs/threat_model_spm.rst

 ************
 Introduction
 ************
-This document provides a threat model for the TF-A `Secure Partition Manager`_ (SPM) implementation or more generally the S-EL2 reference firmware running on systems implementing the FEAT_SEL2 (formerly Armv8.4 Secure EL2) architecture extension.
+This document provides a threat model for the TF-A :ref:`Secure Partition Manager` (SPM) implementation or more generally the S-EL2 reference firmware running on systems implementing the FEAT_SEL2 (formerly Armv8.4 Secure EL2) architecture extension.
 The SPM implementation is based on the `Arm Firmware Framework for